Why Oil Change Every 3,000 Miles

 Your engine oil contains detergents that are responsible for keeping the inside of your engine clean.
 These detergents will become depleted over time and that is when the deposits can restrict oil flow like plaque in your arteries restricts blood flow in your body.

 It’s these driving conditions that so many of our customers are subjected to that cause us to continue to recommend 3,000 mile intervals for your oil changes in Elizabeth Pa.
 It’s also these conditions that make it unnecessary to use full synthetic engine oil unless your vehicle specifically calls for it.
-The extra cost associated with the longer life lubricants can’t be justified because it’s the contamination of the oil and depletion of detergents that cause it to be less effective, not the lubricating properties.
+The extra cost associated with the longer life lubricants can’t be justified in the Pittsburgh area because it’s the contamination of the oil and depletion of detergents that cause it to be less effective, not the lubricating properties.

 There is a select class of drivers, however, that can benefit from the superior lubrication that full synthetics can provide.
 And it’s due to their driving habits of prolonged highway speeds, or extended driving times that will allow them to fully benefit from the better oil.
 One word of caution though – if you are going to use full synthetics, or elect to follow your manufacturers extended oil change intervals, be sure to request a high mileage oil filter at every service.